wookdev/wookdev.github.io/README.md

 # Munged.Org Source for GitHub Pages Site

-Currently the site is hosted at Squarespace, but I'm not entirely happy with it.
+Currently munged.org is hosted at Squarespace, but I'm not entirely happy with it.
 Hosting my site on GitHub has some implications that I find interesting to think about, about portability and accessibility.